abbreviatedman/ancross_complete/README.md

 ## Let's hit up that API!

-Import `axios` at the top of your file, then, in your class, add a `componentDidMount` method and let's make a request to an Animal Crossing API.
+Add a `componentDidMount` method and let's make a request to an Animal Crossing API.

 ```js
 componentDidMount() {